 If you are interested in becoming a Greeter, contact the Parish Office 707-433-5536.

 Ministry Schedule: February 29, 2020 - May 31, 2020

-The St. Vincent DePaul Society Vincentian volunteers at St. John the Baptist Catholic Church provide direct assistance to persons in the Healdsburg area community, helping with food, rent, utilities, clothing, furniture, medical, dental, and transportation for the poor and needy.
+The St. Vincent DePaul Society Vincentian volunteers at St. John the Baptist Catholic Church provide direct assistance to persons in the Healdsburg area, helping with food, rent, utilities, clothing, furniture, medical, dental, and transportation for the poor and needy.
 These volunteers provide a lunch every Friday to anyone who seeks a meal.